twandylue/project-1-starter/README.md

     262: would a map or set even be useful here?
 What about a stack or a queue?
 How might you implement one?

-    > - Don\'t pass by this too quickly. \"A week of coding can save
+    > - Don't pass by this too quickly.
+"A week of coding can save
-    >   you an hour of planning\" as the saying goes.
+    >   you an hour of planning" as the saying goes.
-    > - But also don\'t over-engineer this.
+    > - But also don't over-engineer this.
 No need to have a perfect
     >   circular array or balanced binary tree.
 A linked list might be
     >   perfect in this scenario: quick to implement, and can easily
     >   be used to solve the problem at hand (_hint hint_).